percona/k8spg-docs/docs/connect.md

     It may take some time to execute the command.
 As the result you should see the following command prompt `[postgres@pg-client /]` (`pg-client` here is the name of the Pod)

-3. Connect to `psql`.
+3. Connect to `psql` by passing the retrieved `pgbouncer-uri`.
 The following command connects you as a `cluster1` user to a `cluster1` database via the PostgreSQL interactive terminal.

     ``` {.bash data-prompt="$" data-prompt-second="[postgres@pg-client /]$"}
-    [postgres@pg-client /]$ PGPASSWORD='pguser_password' psql -h cluster1-pgbouncer.postgres-operator.svc -p 5432 -U cluster1 cluster1
+    [postgres@pg-client /]$ psql postgresql://cluster1:<pguser_password>@cluster1-pgbouncer.postgres-operator.svc:5432/cluster1
     ```

     The output resembles the following: